Q&A with Heather Ross

 There is a lot of rich material to delve into with Schwitters and there is still further material to be explored.
 It is important to continually re-evaluate how his work is relevant today: his reconsideration of systems of categorisation and knowledge generation; his questioning of language and his approach to materials and environment.
 This is particularly important with respect to his Merz Barn Wall (situated in the Hatton Gallery), which is a fragment from his original Merz Barn and to ask: how can we experience this in the present?
 I believe that arts practice can open up this dialogue between the historical context and a contemporary audience.

-Why did you want to be part of this season of exhibitions at Hatton Gallery, Exploding Collage?
+Why did you want to be part of the previous season of exhibitions at Hatton Gallery, Exploding Collage?

 The title 'Exploding Collage' relates to a description of Schwitters' expanded practice, and all of the exhibitions within this season explore one or more aspects of this idea.
 I was keen to contribute by highlighting a key work by Schwitters that combines word play with a manipulation of materials and like his 'Merzbauten' was performed across multiple sites including Germany, France and Britain.